Charlesfox1/Network_Cleaning/README.md

 ## Running

 Run `Network_Prep.py` first.
-This produces a single output that contains all input roads, conflated with their nearby road quality properties.
+This produces two outputs, that contain all input roads and all road quality point-properties.

-Then, use that as an input to `Network_Clean.py`, which will make this network routable.
+Then, use those as an input to `Network_Clean.py`, which will make this network routable, and conflate point-properties to their nearest roads.